Back

 Moreover, it is important to project pricing over a certain group of people.
 For instance, you can see which of your cakes are popular for family occasions and which ones are ordered for events like weddings, meetings, and corporate events.
 Thus, you will be able to differentiate orders, see patterns, and create a sound pricing strategy tailored to your target customers.

-After all, with this data, you will be able to make data-driven decisions, tailor your pricing to match users’ preferences, and leave a lasting professional impression.
+With this data, you will be able to make data-driven decisions, tailor your pricing to match users’ preferences, and leave a lasting professional impression.

 Analyse your competitors